Form 7 (NCEA Level 3):

 - A complementary subject to students who intend to study English in Form 7; or

-- A replacement subject for students who have successfully studied English in Form 6, but are interested focusing on media.
+- A replacement subject for students who have successfully studied English in Form 6, but are interested in focusing on media

 Recommended achievement levels:

-- Students averaging 45-55% in Form 6 School English examinations may find NCEA Level 3 Media Studies difficult
+- Students averaging 45-55% in Form 6 Humanities subject School examinations may find NCEA Level 3 Media Studies difficult

-- Students averaging under 45% in English Studies are not recommended to take NCEA Level 3 Media Studies
+- Students averaging under 45% in Form 6 Humanities subject School examinations are not recommended to take NCEA Level 3 Media Studies

 Course description/aims: The following three strands are used to structure the learning objectives: